31 Jul Traveling to Japan with my mom, who has dementia

 We bought a small sketchbook, some tape, a nice pen and a Polaroid digital camera.
 There are several digital cameras now available that produce or print photos on the spot, as well as portable printers that can pop out a photograph from your regular digital camera.

-Everywhere we went, we took photographs of my mom with family and friends, and printed them out.
+Everywhere we went, we took photographs of my mom with family and friends, and printed them out right on the spot.

 She resisted at first and only wrote in the sketch book reluctantly.
 But wherever we went, her friends and family ooohed and aaahed over the book and began writing their own messages to my mom, because they could all tell, and understood, that this visit would be my mom’s last.
 Soon, my mom came around, and got into writing more complete notes.